 20260522-amazon-bedrock-agentcore-with-amazon-quick-8

 Under "Publish," register the MCP.
-Note that turning off Everyone in your organization does not allow individual configuration, so proceed with registering as-is.
+Since turning off Everyone in your organization does not allow individual configuration, you will register it as is.

 20260522-amazon-bedrock-agentcore-with-amazon-quick-9